TaoweiLi/Cat_Game/README.md

 ## **Technologies, Libraries, APIs**

 ​​This project will be implemented with the following technologies:
-- The Canvas library
+- Canvas library
 - JavaScript
+- HTML
+- CSS
-- Gif
+- GIF

 ## **Implementation Timeline**